Pyromaanisorsa/DiceRollers/README.md

 Level Editor Tools
 - Custom Unity Editor window visualizes level tiles and blocking areas.
 - Designers can mark blocked tiles interactively, which are then serialized into level data.

-EnemyAI
-- Very simple currently: either moves closer to player until in range of their single ability or uses their ability to attack.
-- Future proofing: enemy's have instance of enemyBehaviourAI class that could be implement to affect their decision making eg. fear or anger value.

 Data Structure
 - Modular component based (playerCombat -> playerStats -> abilitySlots -> abilityData)